Carnaval de Nice

 Take a trip onboard this luxury yacht along the Riviera to any destination of your choosing.

-A trip for intermediate riders, where you can enjoy some of the most scenic roads in Provence.
+A bike trip for advanced riders, where you can enjoy some of the most scenic roads of the French Alps.

 Enjoy a wonderful, peaceful and fume-free journey along the French Riviera on a solar powered motor boat with a professional skipper.